erc-tori/erc-tori.github.io/workshop.md

 We are currently working towards organizing the workshop on the [Opal Cost](https://en.wikipedia.org/wiki/C%C3%B4te_d%27Opale), in particular in [Wimereux](https://en.wikipedia.org/wiki/Wimereux), a beautiful and historical seaside resort in the north of France (<a href='../workshop/index.html#pictures'>pictures below</a>).
-Alternatively, the workshop could be hosted at [Sorbonne University](https://www.sorbonne-universite.fr/en) in Paris.
+Alternatively, the workshop would be hosted at [Sorbonne University](https://www.sorbonne-universite.fr/en) in Paris.

 # Dates